xristos1994/aigialeon/content/trainings/javascript-2.md

           | oninput     | Script to be run when the element gets user input           |

           | onmouseover | Script to be run when a mouse pointer moves over an element |

+          More specifically, it is:

+          - a scripting language

+          - dynamically-typed

       - pageTitle: Why Javascript
         body: >-
           # Why JavaScript